pvargasdev/LayoutForge/README.md

 ### ✨ Features (What It Does)

 * **Intuitive Upload:** Drag and drop multiple images directly into the application.
+* **Precise Dimensions:** Set the exact width and height in millimeters, generating a print-ready layout with accurate sizing.
 * **Dynamic Layout:** Automatically calculates the maximum number of images that fit on an A4 sheet based on the provided dimensions.
 * **Easy Organization:** Reorder images by dragging and dropping, and duplicate or remove with a click.
 * **Flexible Output Options:**